owlbarn/tutorial/book/optimisation/README.md

 Though still limited by actual problem size, the solution of most linear optimisation problems are already known and provided by off-the-shelf software tools.
 The text book [@boyd2004convex] focus exclusively on the topic of convex optimisation.

-Compare to linear optimisation, sovling *non-linear optimisation* problems can still be very challenging.
+Compare to linear optimisation, solving *non-linear optimisation* problems can still be very challenging.
 Finding a *global* solution that maximises or minimises the non-linear objective function is often quite time-consuming, even for only a small set of variables.
 Therefore, global optimisation of a non-linear problem is normally only used when absolutely necessary.
 For example, if a system pressure test is modelled as an optimisation problem, given a small number of variants in the system, and a global extreme value has to find to test if the system is robust enough.
 Otherwise, a *local* maximum or minimum is normally used instead as an approximation.
 In most engineering applications, a local extreme value is good enough.